Aidana-Smagulova/NIPMAP-benchmarking-and-method-application-/README.md

 NaroNet application was not successful, as the conda environment instructions provided in the code repository were not sufficient; and the combination of both TensorFlow and PyTorch libraries made the implementation of the tool tricky.
 It was decided to instead focus on NIPMAP as a more approacheable and promising tool.

-Current repository serves as a guide to reproduce the tool application on a myeloma dataset from Lukas Hatscher.
+Current repository serves as a guide to reproduce NIPMAP application on the myeloma dataset.

 This document's contents include:
 - intstruction and scripts to run NIPMAP on the myeloma images